davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 While it's true that this code works in Java, **this code is even less desirable than the one before it!** It may crash the C program at unexpected times!
 It's really important to understand why (stack overflow), so we need to have a handle on how the OS manages a process' memory during execution.

-##### Part 2: Address Spaces
+##### Part 2: The Process Address Spaces

-When your program is in execution (known as a **process**), the OS gives it a virtual address space.
+When your program is in execution (it's called a **process** at this point), the OS gives it an address space.
 Think of this space as the process' very own sandbox.
-It's where all its resources (variables, open files, etc.) will live.
-We'll assume that the OS organizes each process' address space in the following **segments**:
+It's where all its resources (variables, open files, etc.) will live, and you can rest assured that it's private and protected from other processes.
+The OS organizes each process' address space in the following **segments**:

 <img src="figures/proj3-memlayout.png" width="400px">

-- **Code (Text) Segment** stores the binary (executable file) currently running.
+- **Code (Text) Segment** stores the binary (executable) file that's currently running.
 It is placed near the lowest address.

 - **Data Segment** stores global and static variables that have been initialized with a non-zero or non-NULL value.
 The related BSS segment stores uninitialized global and static variables.

-- **Heap** stores data allocated by the process during runtime.
-When arbitrary amounts of memory are allocated during runtime, we all this process *dynamic memory allocation*.
-You'll learn how to do this in a bit!
+- **Heap** stores arbitrary amounts of data that is requested by the process during runtime.

 - **Program Stack** stores data (e.g., local variables, function parameters, return addresses) needed to keep track of program execution and scope of function calls.
-As your program makes a function call, your stack *grows* by pushing input parameters, local variables declared within that function, and a return address.
+When your program makes a function call, your program stack *grows* by pushing input parameters, local variables declared within that function, and a return address onto it.
 Collectively, the set of these values make up the function's **frame**.
-As the function returns, all values in its frame are popped off the stack, causing the stack to *shrink*, and returning the stack's frame to the caller function's scope.
+As the function returns, all elememts in its frame are popped off the stack, causing the stack to now *shrink*.

 ###### How the Program Stack Works (And What Is a Stack Overflow?)

 When a process starts running, the OS allocates `RLIMIT_STACK` bytes for that process' stack.
-A user cannot increase this stack size, but can decrease it.
+A user cannot increase this stack size without changing the OS's configuration.
 Here's how the stack is used:

-- From `main(int argc, char *argv[])`, where the program starts running, its command-line arguments `argc` and `argc[]` and any local variables are pushed onto the stack, which grows  towards  address `MAX - RLIMIT_STACK`.
-When `main()` calls another function, a new stack frame is for the function is created by pushing any return address, arguments, and local variables onto the stack.
-When a function returns, all the values in its frame are popped off, and control jumps back to the return address that was also pushed on, thus restoring the caller function's **scope**.
+- From the `main(int argc, char *argv[])` function, where the program starts running, its command-line arguments `argc` and `argv` and any local variables declared in `main` are pushed onto the stack, which grows  towards  address `MAX - RLIMIT_STACK`.
+When `main()` calls another function, a new stack frame is for *that* function is created by pushing any return address, arguments, and local variables onto the stack.
+When that function returns, all the values in its frame are popped off, and control jumps back to the return address that was also pushed on, thus restoring the caller function's **scope**.

 - **Stack Overflow**: The stack is allowed to grow and shrink so as long as it stays within the bounds imposed by `RLIMIT_STACK`.
 Unfortunately, violating this threshold is easy.
 Take a look at the following example, which contains an infinite recursion: